 Dr. Schauer earned his medical degree at Baylor College of Medicine and completed his residency at the University of Texas Health Science Center - San Antonio.
-He is Professor of Metabolic Surgery and Director of the Bariatric and Metabolic Initiative at Pennington Biomedical Research Institute of Louisiana State University in Baton Rouge, Louisiana.
+He is Professor of Metabolic Surgery and Director of the Bariatric & Metabolic Institute at LSU’s Pennington Biomedical Research Center in Baton Rouge, Louisiana.
 He is formerly Professor of Surgery at the Cleveland Clinic Lerner College of Medicine.
 He is past president of the American Society for Metabolic & Bariatric Surgery (ASMBS).
 He is former Chair and founder of Obesity Week (2012-present) and Co-Chair of the Diabetes Surgery Summit (2007, 2015, 2019).
 Dr. Schauer's clinical interests include obesity, diabetes and metabolic surgery.
 He has performed more than 8,000 operations for severe obesity and diabetes.
 His research interests include the pathophysiology of obesity and type 2 diabetes, and outcomes of metabolic surgery.

 He has authored more than 350 scientific papers, 60 textbook chapters, and 3 textbooks related to obesity, bariatric/metabolic surgery and gastrointestinal surgery with more than 20,000 citations.
 He is past chairman of the Bariatric Surgery Section of The Obesity Society (TOS).
 He has been a member of the editorial board of the International Journal of Obesity, Surgery for Obesity and Related Diseases and Obesity Surgery as well as 3 other scientific journals.
 He has been an invited speaker for more than 200 international lectures on the subject of metabolic surgery.
 He is the founder of the Minimally Invasive Surgery Symposium (MISS) now in its 20th year.